eclipse-sumo/sumo/docs/web/docs/Downloads.md

 If you want to try out an older version you can also use the virtual environment approach above with a fixed version, e.g.
 `pip install eclipse-sumo=1.9.0` (works only for 1.8.0 and later).

+If you need a complete zipped snapshot of the repository (including tests) for an older version have a look at the tags in your local repoository or at [GitHub tags](https://github.com/eclipse/sumo/tags).

 ## SUMO - Latest Development Version

 SUMO is under active development.
 You can find a continuously updated